rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

     # Add the player to the scene
     main.add(shared.player)

-:func:`rb.Display.center_left <rubato.utils.display.Display.center_left>` is just the Vector position for the center of the left side of the screen.
+:func:`rb.Display.center_left <rubato.utils.hardware.display.Display.center_left>` is just the Vector position for the center of the left side of the screen.

 If we ran this now, we won't see our player because Game Objects don't draw anything by themselves.
 Let's change that